-Outside employment
+Outside Employment

-To ensure that there are no conflicts and that potential issues are addressed, you always need to disclose and discuss outside employment with your supervisor and HR Business Partner who will work with the Corporate Ethics Officer and the appropriate Legal Department personnel.
+To ensure that there are no conflicts and that potential issues are addressed, you always need to disclose and discuss outside employment with your supervisor.
 If approved, you need to ensure that this outside activity does not interfere with or detract from your work.
 Working for a competitor, supplier, or customer may raise conflicts that will need to be resolved.
 Also, any approved side or personal business should not compete or do any business with Equifax.

-Personal investments
+Personal Investments

-You should not have a significant investment/ownership in, or obligation to, one of Equifax competitors, suppliers, customers or business partners unless you have obtained permission from the Corporate Ethics Officer.
+You should not have a significant investment/ ownership in, or obligation to, one of Equifax competitors, suppliers, customers or business partners unless you have obtained permission from the Corporate Ethics Officer.
 "Significant" is hard to define, but as a rule of thumb, it means that your investment should not be big enough for someone to reasonably think that you would do something at Equifax expense to help your investment.
 If you are unsure whether there is a conflict, you should ask for additional guidance.

-Use of company property
+Use of Company Property

 No employee may use Company property and services for their personal benefit unless the use of that property and those services has been properly approved for general employee or public use.
 You must obtain prior Company approval for the use of Company-owned land, materials, equipment, etc., under any other circumstances.
-You must not sell, lend, give away or otherwise dispose of Company property, regardless of condition or value, without proper authorization.
-Additional information is included on page 26, "Protecting Our Information and Assets."
+You must not sell, lend. give away or otherwise dispose of Company property, regardless of condition or value, without proper authorization.
+Additional information is included at page 21, "Protecting Our Information and Assets."

-Loans and advances to directors and executive officers
+Loans and Advances to Directors and Executive Officers